Welcome to the Shark Tank! Is your Pitch Deck ready?

 This is it.
-The pitch – the nerve-shaking, potentially life changing meeting.
+The pitch – the nerve-shaking, potentially life-changing meeting.
 This is the moment you sink or swim.
 10 minutes, max.
 That’s all you have.
 With so much at stake and such a small window of time, your pitch deck design must bite back and grab attention.

-A pitch deck is the appetizer, not a 10-course meal.
+Just remember—your pitch deck is the appetizer, not a 10-course meal.
 The goal is to create curiosity, not overwhelm.

-Intrigue – if we were to sum up the purpose of a pitch deck in just one word, that would be it.
-You see, a pitch deck’s purpose is NOT to answer every question.
-It’s not about bombarding them with information, stats, facts.
-And it’s certainly not there to close on the immediate investment.
+INTRIGUE – if we were to sum up the purpose of a pitch deck in just one word, that would be it.
+You see, a pitch deck’s purpose is NOT to answer every question in the slides.
+That happens in conversation.

-The 3 things every investor looks for in a pitch deck
+The 3 things every investor looks for in your pitch deck’s story:

-Here’s the structure to follow and the information investors want to see.
+Here’s the perfect pitch deck structure to follow and the precise information investors want to see.

 - Title slide: Company logo, contact information